-437. As previously noted, 1MDB officials had represented to Deutsche Bank that Brazen Sky intended to liquidate the entirety of its investment holdings beginning in September 2014 and concluding in December 2014.
-1MDB officials had made similar representations to the 1MDB Board of Directors, which authorized the liquidation in or around the summer of 2014.
+437. As previously noted, 1MDB officials had represented to Deutsche Bank that around the summer of 2014.
 These representations created a difficulty for 1MDB officials: even if these investments could be readily liquidated (which is doubtful, since they were backed by drillships rather than cash), it would have been impossible to do so without exposing the fact that the fund units were worth considerably less than \$2.4 billion.